mellowdistrict/fpki-guides/_includes/apple_trust_store_removal_faqs.md

 ### When will this change occur?

-The Federal community's target date for mitigation actions was *August 31, 2018*.
+The FPKI community's target date for mitigation actions was *August 31, 2018*.
 Apple operating system release dates below:

 | **macOS** |  **iOS** | **tvOS** |
 | :-------- |  :-------- | :-------- |